 Free Cash Account

 The newest addition to Wealthfront’s suite of financial services is their cash account.
-This high yield savings account is at the top of the market with their 2.57% APY.
-That’s one of the highest we’ve ever seen.
+This high yield savings account is at the top of the market with their 1.82% APY.
 While it doesn’t encourage building a savings account in the same way as our favorite savings account, you can’t beat this rate.
 There are no advisory or management fees to pay and, just like the other Wealthfront accounts, opening a cash account is free.
 You seriously can’t go wrong.

 Moving funds into and out of your account doesn’t cost you anything.
 It does take one to three days for it to process, but that’s typical with a bank-to-bank transfer.